 After removal of the security clip and protection cap the syringe is ready for use.
 The doctor applies the implant syringe to the patient’s tissue, injects subcutaneously and presses the implant syringe completely together.
 During the application, the syringe shell is always in touch with the skin.
-First the tablet (implant) is placed in the tissue via the plunger in the needle channel and then the needle is withdrawn from the patient’s tissue.
-After the administration the needle is protected both by the plunger and by the needle cover, afterwards the syringe can be disposed as usual.

 Benefits of the system (B2B)